ekr/tls13-spec/draft-ietf-tls-tls13.md

-  multiple zones where tickets from zone A will not be accepted in zone B, then an attacker can duplicate a ClientHello and early data intended for A to both A and B. At A, the data will be accepted in 0-RTT, but in B the server will reject 0-RTT data and instead force a full handshake.
+  multiple zones where tickets from zone A will not be accepted in zone B, then an attacker can duplicate a ClientHello and early data intended for A to both A and B. At A, the data will be accepted in 0-RTT, but at B the server will reject 0-RTT data and instead force a full handshake.
 If the attacker, blocks the ServerHello from A, then the client will complete the handshake and retry the request, leading to duplication on the server system as a whole.

-The first class of attack can be prevented by the techniques described in this section.
+The first class of attack can be prevented by the mechanism described in this section.
 Servers need not permit 0-RTT at all, but those which do SHOULD implement one of these mechanisms.
 The second class of attack cannot be prevented at the TLS layer and must be dealt